 Q. How long will I spend on homework each night?

 A. It depends on your professors, but generally 1-2 hours per night per class per credit hour.
 Assignments for other classes, such as Legal Research and Legal Writing, often take a lot more time.
 You will also need to factor in the amount of time you will need to outline each evening.

 Q. What is outlining?
 How do I do that?

 A. It is a process of tailoring your information gleaned from your notes and other sources to develop a study guide for the class.
 The best ones are under 50 pages and some professors allow students to use their outlines during the test.
 Outlining doesn’t work for everyone and how you outline can vary by course.
-In addition, JMBA has an outline bank of successful students in past classes broken down by professor, and these outlines can sometimes be helpful.
+Student Affairs offers Academic Success sessions during the year and there is usually one on outlining.
+You will see past presentations here: /student-affairs/current-students/academic-advising.

 Q. What’s the first day of class going to be like?
 How do I know if I have first day assignments?

 A. It will depend on the class and the professor.
 In order to be as prepared as possible, be sure to check the First Day Assignments page and do whatever is required of you.
 Continue to check up until school starts as some faculty submit first day assignments close to the beginning of the semester.